I’m as indoorsy as they come.

 3. When you’re focused on something physical, your mind can relax.

-Last fall, I went on a hike to Dinosaur Valley State Park in Texas.
+In fall of 2015, I went on a hike to Dinosaur Valley State Park in Texas.
 We had to pass through a wide river at one point, so I slipped off my shoes and tried to balance as I stepped over the slippery rocks.
 The precarious challenge in front of me allowed my mind to relax a bit.
 I feel a similar sense of relaxation in quilting, as the tediousness distracts my worried mind.
 And actually being out in nature and using my whole body to focus feels refreshing.

-4. Getting physically fit in and of itself lowers anxiety.
+4. Getting physically fit lowers anxiety.

 I do not particularly enjoy going to the gym.
 I have never felt a “runner’s high” and I don’t feel satisfied after doing yoga or lifting weights.
 Developing a love of hiking made me realize that when it comes to staying physically fit, you have to find what’s best for you.
 If that means walking for two hours instead of running for 30 minutes, then go with it.
-The important thing is to do whatever type of exercise feels natural for you, because staying active has repeatedly been shown to help lower anxiety.
+The important thing is to do whatever type of exercise feels natural for you, because staying active, like hiking, has repeatedly been shown to help lower anxiety.